SvenMarcus/lua-pie/README.md

 Classy was intended to be used in modifications for Star Wars Empire at War - Forces of Corruption.
 Since game produces corrupt save games when using multiple meta tables or upvalues, their usage was avoided wherever possible.
 In the end the library still cannot be used for the game in its current form due to engine limitations with `setfenv()`.

-Currently classy supports private and public methods via the respective keyword as well as private member variables declared with the `self` keyword in the constructor.
+Currently classy supports private and public methods as well as inheritance with polymorphism via the respective keywords.
+Private member variables can be declared with the `self` keyword in the constructor.

 ## Usage